Second chances are possible, but only if the lies and compromises are gone.

-After feeling such happiness the second time around Martin never expected tragedy to once again be knocking at his door, but it had.
-If Martin had known the truth about Elaine’s past he would have been able to help her but her fear of the truth became her reality and the fact that they loved each other didn’t seem to be enough.
+After feeling such happiness the second time around, Martin never expected tragedy to once again come knocking at his door.
+But it did.
+If Martin had known the truth about Elaine’s past he would have been able to help her, but her fear of the truth became her reality and the fact that they loved each other didn’t seem to be enough.
 Elaine came up with a solution she thought would be for the best.
-Martin went along with her plan but it put him in a compromised position and very unhappy, but he loved his wife so much he agreed to live her lie.
+Martin went along with her plan, but it put him in a compromised position and very unhappy.
+However, he loved his wife so much he agreed to live her lie.

-The stakes were very high but Martin thought in time he could change her mind but as the years passed the only thing that changed was Elaine.
-She became withdrawn and uneasy and finally when things got out of hand and Martin couldn’t control anything that happened it was a downward spiral and everything they had worked to achieve began to crumble.
+The stakes were very high, but Martin thought he could change her mind over time.
+But as the years passed, the only thing that changed was Elaine.
+She became withdrawn and uneasy.
+Eventually, things got out of hand and Martin couldn’t control anything that happened.
+It was a downward spiral, and everything they had worked to achieve began to crumble.

 Could Martin save his wife from herself?
 Would Elaine let that happen?